yretenai/io_import_psw/README.md

 Location keyframes for each sequence, bone and point in time.
 Will be interpolated linearly by Blender.

+### PSW - WRLDHEAD

+File identifier for psw files

+### PSA - WORLDACTORS

+Single Chunk.

+`368 bytes - char[64] name, char[256] asset_path, int parent, FVector position, FQuaternion rotation, FVector scale,
+int flags`

+Lists actors present in the world.

+### PSW - INSTMATERIAL

+Single Chunk.

+`72 bytes - int actor_id, int material_id char[64] name`

+Specifies material overrides for a specific actor.

 ## Why an animation format change?

 The old format is quite inefficient by duplicating idle keyframes.
 This leads to ballooned keyframe sizes, along with significant slowdown in Blender when used excessively (i.e. a long animation.)

 The new format only stores keyframes if they actually change bone data, resulting in a smaller file and a more traditional approach to animations.

 This is a breaking change, thus a different magic value is used.